 Our Proposal Form is accepted by all the Insurers we approach, so your Solicitor will be saving a lot of time by coming to us.
 We normally spend many hours working on a case whether or not a Policy is taken out.
 If your Solicitor was to do the equivalent work themselves, they might not know where to go, could take much longer and this could also drive up the fees they charge you!

-We typically approach more than half a dozen Insurers on any one case.
-We do not go to every Insurer in the market on every case; our knowledge and experience dictates who is worth approaching on each and every case that we are instructed on.
+We can approach many/most of the Insurers operating in the market, but our knowledge and experience will dictate who is worth approaching on each and every case that we are instructed on.

-Occasionally we might be able to point you in a certain direction, but by and large because we ourselves are Insurance and Credit Brokers and not Solicitors we stick to what we know and shy away from recommending Firms - look at www.lawsociety.org.uk and click on ‛Find a Solicitor’.
+As Insurance Brokers and not Solicitors, we stick to what we know and shy away from recommending Firms.
+If you are having trouble finding a Solicitor, please refer to www.lawsociety.org.uk and click on ‛Find a Solicitor’.